Trained 1.5 million workers on their rights in 2013 and over 3.8 million since 2007.

-Workers have a right to be in an environment where they can voice their concerns freely — and where managers and supervisors act on those concerns.
-That’s why our manager training offers guidance on fostering worker-manager communication.
+Workers have the right to an environment where they can voice their concerns freely and where managers and supervisors act on those concerns.
+That’s why our manager training programs offer guidance on fostering positive worker-manager communication.
 But we know that’s not enough.
-So in 2012, we began work on two separate initiatives aimed at finding the most effective ways for workers to communicate with their managers and ensure that their feedback is heard and addressed.
+So we’re seeking new and more effective ways for workers to communicate grievances with their managers and for suppliers to address the feedback in a way that satisfies the workers’ needs.
+Suppliers representing nearly 105,000 workers are participating in these worker-manager communication programs and pilot assessments.
+Additionally, we’re continuing to participate in a multistakeholder program supported by the IDH Sustainable Trade Initiative, which allows us to collaborate with other companies to offer our supplier management teams and workers more tools and resources to strengthen grievance systems.